joao-conde/scurri-challenge/README.md

 ## Challenge 2

+> *"A bracket is considered to be any one of the following characters: (, ), {, }, [, or ].
+Two brackets are considered to be a matched pair if the opening bracket (i.e., (, [, or {) occurs to the left of a closing bracket (i.e., ), ], or }) of the exact same type.
+There are three types of matched pairs of brackets: [], {}, and ().".*

+[Folder 2](2/) contains the solution for the second challenge.
+I used a stack to keep track of the opening and closing of chars and if the stack is empty at the end it is balanced.

+## Challenge 3

 > *"Write a library that supports validating and formatting postcodes for the UK.
 The details of which postcodes are valid and which are the parts they consist of can be [found here.](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Formatting)."*

-[Folder 2](2/) contains the solution for the second challenge.
+[Folder 3](3/) contains the solution for the third challenge.
 Generalized the package to support more postal codes, but implemented only the UK validator and formatter.

 ### Installing